masil25/eManual/Actuator/Mini 12Lf/Mini 12Lf User Manual_eng.md

 	※ Both GNDs between actuator and controller should be connected as above diagram.

-## 4.2. 통신
+## 4.2.
+Communication
 ![[Communication_MainController.png]]
-Controller와 마이티잽은 packet을 주고 받으며 통신합니다.
-Packet의 종류로는 Main controller에서 마이티잽으로 전송되는Command Packet과 마이티잽에서 제어기로 전송되는 Feedback Packet이 있습니다.
+mightyZAP and your main controller will communicate by exchanging data packet.
+The sorts of packet are Command packet (Main controller to mightyZAP) and Feedback packet(mightZAP to your main controller)

 ### 4.2.1.
 Specification

 #### 4.2.1.1.
 Communication specification
-- 2 Mode in One (Pulse / Data Mode Auto-Switching)
+- 2 Mode in One (Pulse / Data Mode Auto-Switching) mightyZAP 12Lf-xxPT-xx series will automatically recognize the input signal between data mode(TTL) and pulse mode(PWM).
-  입력 신호에 따라 자동적으로 데이터 모드와 펄스 모드의 전환이 이루어집니다.
-- Data Mode (TTL / RS-485)
+- Data Mode (TTL/RS-485)
-   마이티잽은8 bit, 1 Stop bit, None Parity의 Asynchronous Serial 통신을 합니다.
+  Asynchronous Serial communication (8 bit, 1 Stop bit, None Parity)

 |Item|Spec|
 |---|---|